Brigapes/InfiniteStairway/README.md

-Too many files for me to add Content folder, you can just start a third person example project with C++ base code (+starter content probably) and replace with mine, i added my .umap anyways
+Too many files for me to add Content folder, you can just start a third person example project with C++ base code (starter content) and replace with mine, i added my .umap anyways